 - Only two vertical walls in the room (assuming only one room has been built)

 What Else You Need to Know

-If you are planning to build a loft conversion as a permitted development rather than applying for planning permission, it’s important that you check the history of your home.
-If you or the previous owners have already built a permitted development (such as a kitchen extension or garage) you may not be able to build your loft conversion through this route and will need to apply for planning permission.
+If you are planning to build a loft conversion as a permitted development rather than applying for planning permission, you must check the history of your home.
+If you or the previous owners have already built a permitted development (such as a kitchen extension or garage), you may not be able to build your loft conversion through this route and will need to apply for planning permission.